-Figure 2: Longitudinal projection of the North-West Resource area of the Prieska Project, showing the Orion drill hole intersection points (refer to Table 1 for drill hole grades).
+Figure 2: Longitudinal projection of the North-West Resource area of the Prieska Project, showing drill hole OCOD116_D4 intersection point reported in this release.

-Figure 3: Plan of the North-West Resource area of the Prieska Project, showing drill hole intersection points and grades reported in this release.
+Figure 3: Plan of the North-West Resource outline of the Prieska Project, showing drill hole OCOD116_D4 reported in this release.